nospaceships/node-net-ping/README.md

             console.log (target + ": Alive");
     });

+In addition to the the `ping.RequestTimedOutError` class, the following errors are also exported by this module to wrap ICMP error responses:

+ * `DestinationUnreachableError`
+ * `PacketTooBigError`
+ * `ParameterProblemError`
+ * `RedirectReceivedError`
+ * `SourceQuenchError`
+ * `TimeExceededError`

+These errors are typically reported by hosts other than the intended target.
-If a host other than the target reports an error its address will be included in the error, i.e.:
+In all cases class exposes a `source` attribute which will specify the host who reported the error (which could be the intended target).
+This will also be included in the errors `message` attribute, i.e.:

     $ sudo node example/ping-ttl.js 1 192.168.2.10 192.168.2.20 192.168.2.30
     192.168.2.10: Alive
-    192.168.2.20: Error: Time exceeded (source=192.168.1.1)
+    192.168.2.20: TimeExceededError: Time exceeded (source=192.168.1.1)
     192.168.2.30: Not alive

 The `Session` class will emit an `error` event for any other error not directly associated with a request.
+This is typically an instance of the `Error` class with the errors `message` attribute specifying the reason.

 # Packet Size